COSMETICS CAN PERMANENTLY CHANGE THE FIT, FEEL, AND VISION OF YOUR CONTACT LENSES

 Makeup applied to the waterline can easily transfer onto your contact lenses.
 The waterline is where our tear glands (called Meibomian glands) sit, so every time you blink, these glands release oils that spread over the surface of the eye, transferring any makeup applied to the area with them.

-You may be surprised to hear that contact lenses can be affected by your normal skincare products, because they typically aren’t coming into contact with each other directly.
-No one rinses their contact lenses with makeup remover, or coats them with mascara purposefully (or if you do, you’d expect them to be extremely uncomfortable as a result!).
+You may be surprised to know that contact lenses can be affected by your normal skincare products because they typically don’t come into contact with each other directly.
+No one rinses their contact lenses with makeup remover or coats them with mascara purposefully (or if you do, you’d expect them to be extremely uncomfortable as a result).

 What Makeup And Face wash Can Do to Your Contact Lens